The Art & Science of Thriving Students

 Students who become Empowerment Coaches can coach themselves through self-judgment, lack of confidence and any challenge they may have.
 They show up as better friends for their peers and know how to effectively talk to adults so they stay true to themselves.

 Our life and well-being coaching-approach training stair steps educators from cultivating the awareness of what the coaching-approach is and why it is important, to becoming certified as a trauma-informed, transformational Empowerment Coach in the classroom and school.

 The life and well-being coaching-approach is the new-paradigm foundational communication method and mindset that is needed to create thriving learning environments where all students no matter their challenges, have the best chance of reaching their full potential.
 It also gives educators more confidence in how to handle behavioral challenges in the classroom.

-The Empowerment Coaching Training consists of 4 Base-line Adventures.
+The Empowerment Coaching-Approach Training consists of 4 Basic and 4 Advanced Adventures.

-(1) The Life and Well-being Coaching Approach INTRO – 5 online modules
+(1) The Life and Well-being Coaching Approach INTRO – 4 modules

 (2) The Listening from the Heart Event: Provides the experience of the core practice of coaching.
 This event gets you prepared for “being coached”.

 (3) Coaching 4 Educators – The Gift of 4 life and well-being coaching sessions with a professional, credentialed coach. (yes really) (Valued at $800)

 (4) Empowerment Coaching Basics ($40 – valued at $395)- Participants earn an Empowerment Coach-Approach Basics Certificate at the end of this Level of Progress.